viam-labs/periph-servo-pca9685/README.md

 # periph-servo-pca9685

-A Viam modular servo implementation for servos connected to a PCA9685 breakout board

-# periph-servo-pca9685

 *periph-servo-pca9685* is a Viam modular component that uses the [periph.io](https://periph.io/) library to control servos connected to pca9685 channels.

 ## API